Mark Zuckerberg and Free Speech

 The precedent this would set is both unmanageable and contradictory.

-Even beyond the logistic hurdles and the congressional responsibility, there’s a deeper ideological issue.
 Once you’re setting limits on the political speech of a democratically elected politician, the rules that govern speech are now a political problem.
 Would you be comfortable with members of the party opposite of you deciding what speech should be restricted?
 If you’d only be comfortable with the members of the party you identify with setting the speech policies, then that itself is a problem.
-The precedent that restricting this kind of speech sets is itself harmful to a democracy’s future.
+Support for free speech should be a bipartisan issue for this reason, it’s an underlying principle both can agree to that is independent of the specific content.

 This doesn’t mean there’s nothing Facebook can do, or even that they’re doing nothing wrong.

 It doesn’t mean there’s nothing they can do because they are right to focus on the authenticity of the speech.
-A lot of the political disinformation in the 2016 election came from Russian political interference that intended to manipulate the public, and other foreigners taking advantage of the political polarization by stirring up controversy to generate ad-revenue.
 Facebook should work to make sure political speech is coming from who it claims to be coming from (and they are focused on this).

-It doesn’t mean they’re not doing anything wrong because they’ve long ago abandoned the chronological news feed in favor of an algorithmically sorted news feed focused on engagement.
+It doesn’t mean they’re not doing anything wrong because they’ve long ago abandoned the chronological feed in favor of an algorithmically sorted feed focused on engagement.
 This is decidedly not neutral.
-Abuse of these engagement algorithms are what allowed spammers to leverage the viral nature of misinformation to enrich themselves.
-It’s also what gave credibility and reach to the Russian political interference.
 If Facebook wants to act as a neutral platform for speech, then they should be neutral.
-If they are elevating certain content algorithmically then they are acting as a publisher.
-This weakens their argument about being a neutral platform and makes them more responsible for what they choose to elevate on Facebook.
+If they are elevating certain content then they are playing more of an editorial role.
+This weakens their argument about being a neutral platform and makes them more responsible for what they programmatically choose to elevate (or not) on Facebook.

 The other issue is the degree to which Facebook enables targeted political advertising.

 Politicians have always tailored their message toward the audience they’re talking to, but I’d argue the precision and scale at which they’re able to do this now via targeted Facebook ads is a difference in kind.
 Most ads exist to persuade rather than inform, but with precise targeting and the selection of only specific messages for certain audiences, Facebook ads can leverage confirmation bias to maximize their ability to manipulate and polarize the public.
-The Trump campaign did exactly this in 2016: if you were anti-immigrant you’d get the anti-immigrant ad, while if you were Republican but not anti-immigrant you might get the tax cut ad.
-If you were anti-Trump then you’d get an anti-Hillary ad encouraging you to stay home.
-I’d argue this is a weaponization of the political process and this kind of targeting should probably be banned.
+I’d argue this kind of targeting should probably be limited.

-I think this is particularly problematic because at its best government and politics exist to enable effective human coordination at scale by getting the consensus of a society, and enabling us to do the best that we can.
-Precise ad targeting at scale that focuses on specific issues for individual voters while hiding information that may contradict their preconceptions only serves to further polarize a country’s citizens by playing into their pre-existing biases and turning everyone into a one issue voter.
-It’s manipulative, anti-democratic, and the opposite of consensus building - it’s harmful for a democratic society.
+At its best government and politics exist to enable effective human coordination at scale by getting the consensus of a society.
+Precise ad targeting at scale that focuses on specific issues for individual voters while hiding information that may contradict their existing beliefs serves to further polarize a country’s citizens by playing into their cognitive biases and turning everyone into a one issue voter.

 I also reject the idea that this position on speech is the easy or self-interested thing for Zuckerberg to do, or that this is in Facebook’s interest.
 Political advertising makes up a tiny percentage of Facebook’s revenue.
 If this wasn’t a principled position they could just ban it entirely and save themselves the headache.
 Twitter’s limited moves to add a link and hide Trump’s tweet behind a warning generated enormous positive press for Twitter without any serious downside.
 If Zuckerberg wasn’t operating on principle he could just do the easy thing alongside (likely mild) cheers from his employees and the press, but the easy thing to do isn’t always the right thing.
 I think he’s trying to do what he thinks is right.